The Pleasures of Wildlife Ponding

 1. Choose to give a priority to wildlife.

 This is a mindset that is necessary.
 In each thing you do and with each item you add, consider your pond as providing habitat for wildlife.
+This may sound easy, but everywhere you go, non-native plants and non-wildlife friendly techniques and materials will be what is available.

 2. Design your pond with varying edge treatments, including a shallow beach area so animals may enter and exit easily.

 You may find the beach area to be an attractive convenience yourself as it serves well as an entryway for not only for pond maintenance but also for human cooling on hot days!
-By varying the edge treatments you will also be giving the pond a much more natural look and it provides many transitional places for sheltering wildlife.
+By varying the edge treatments you will also be giving the pond a much more natural look and this technique provides many transitional areas for sheltering wildlife.
 Placing some driftwood partly inside and partly outside the water's perimeter will break the abrupt edge of the pond and join the pond's boundaries with your yard's, thereby greatly expanding the feel, the perception, of the pond's size.
 Use edgings of not only rock and gravel, but also use logs, grass and planted areas.
 This use of multiple edging treatments helps blend the pond into your yard and makes it appear more natural.
 This is true because the eye's perception of boundary will be changed.

 One technique we used that worked well was to create the illusion in one area that the water was being held back by a fallen log.
-In reality, the log has a cavity on the underside that we carved out and then we placed the log over cement bricks which are what is really holding the pond liner up in that area.
+In reality, the log has a cavity on the underside that we carved out and then we placed the log over cement bricks which are what is really holding the pond liner in place in that area.

 3. Research to find out which plants are native to your area.

-A few of the natives we used are:
+Four of the natives we used are:

-Water Plantain
+Water Clover

 4. Never collect plants in a park, or from private property without permission.